elastic/integrations/packages/kibana/docs/README.md

 ### Background task utilization

-Background task utilization data stream uses the `/api/task_manager/_background_task_utilization` API of Kibana, which is available starting in 8.8.
+This data stream uses the `/api/task_manager/_background_task_utilization` API of Kibana, which is available starting in 8.9.

 **Exported fields**